badkraft/razorware.pixelbox/README.md

   "startup": "app.views.main"
 }
 ```

-There is a lot going on in this example.
+<br>There is a lot going on in this example.
 JSON is, as its primary strength, a standardized data structure.
 The PyLE framework takes
 advantage of the standardized structure and its *native* characterization as a Python dictionary.
 Within the data structure, we
 essentially write a specialized coding scheme that the framework interprets.
 The details will be covered further in documentation.
 However, concerning convention, the `startup` key is what is important.
 Here we tell the framework the path to the initial view
 to be rendered.
-Reference the assumed convention regarding names of items in the `views` module.
-Both items are named `main` with only
+See the naming convention in the `views` module above.
+Both items are named `main` with only the extension being the
-the extension being the difference.
-Likewise, the presenter (and presumably, a model if applicable) has the same name.
+difference.
+Likewise, the presenter (and presumably, a model if applicable) has the same name.<br>
 Naming conventions are required although the organization of the project is not.
 Again, this convention is assumed throughout the
-documentation.
+documentation.<br>

-5. `bootstrap.py` - this is the how the framework (PyLE Driver) knows *where to start*.<br>
+5. `bootstrap.py` - this is the how the framework (PyLE Driver) knows *where to start*.
 ```python
 import importlib